martencassel/binaryrepo/README.md

 # About this project
-## Motivation

-Study various package managers and related protocols.
-For example, Docker Registry v2, Go Module registries, Helm registries etc.
-Build a tool from scratch, simmiliar or identical to tools like Artifactory or Nexus (binary repository manager)
 ## Problem

 Performance of package managers (Docker, Helm, Go etc) can be significantly improved by reusing previously fetched resources from the internet to a shared cache server.